 In this post, I’ll be referring to the style of a group class that is more of an occasional enrichment class, not a weekly “group piano lesson.”

-Each class generally includes four key areas:
+Each class generally includes five key areas:

-- Audiation Activities
+- Audiation Activities (ear-training)

-- Ensemble Work
+- Ensemble Work (sightreading)

 - Music Theory Games